finbourne/lusid-sdk-csharp/sdk/docs/CorporateActionSourcesApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new CorporateActionSourcesApi(config);
-            var scope = "scope_example";  // string | The scope of the portfolio.
-            var code = "code_example";  // string | The code of the portfolio.
-            var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Optional.
+            var scope = "scope_example";  // string | The scope of the corporate action source. var code = "code_example";  // string | The code of the corporate action source. var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Optional.
 The AsAt date of the data. (optional) var limit = 1000;  // int? | Optional.
 When paginating, limit the number of returned results to this many.
 If not specified, a default  of 1000 is used. (optional)  (default to 1000) var page = "page_example";  // string? | Optional.
 The pagination token to use to continue listing items from a previous call.
 Page values are  return from list calls, and must be supplied exactly as returned.
 Additionally, when specifying this  value, asAt, filter and limit must not  be modified. (optional)